cellml/libcellml/docs/tutorials/quickstart/quickstart.rst

 .. code-block:: cpp

-    // Create a Printer instance and pass the model into it libcellml::PrinterPtr printer = libcellml::Printer::create();
+    // Create a Printer instance and pass the model into it. libcellml::PrinterPtr printer = libcellml::Printer::create();

-    // The output of the printModel function is a string representing the serialised model std::string serialisedModelString = printer->printModel(model);
+    // The output of the printModel function is a string representing the serialised model. std::string serialisedModelString = printer->printModel(model);

-    // Check the printer for errors
+    // Check the printer for errors.
     for (size_t e = 0; e < printer->errorCount(); ++e) {
         libcellml::IssuePtr error = printer->error(e);
         std::cout << error->description() << std::endl;